• Films

 steven_okazaki_photo_by_hidemi_shinoda.png Steven-filming.png Stevens-Oscar.png SO-LOTT_8.png so-&-sara-at-emmys.png SO-82_3.png SO-89_1.png Steven-at-34.png stevenokazaki.png Steven 600.jpg unnamed.jpg SO-90_1.png

-In 1986, encouraged by an American Film Institute Fellowship, he moved in a different direction with LIVING ON TOKYO TIME. a low-budget comedy about a Japanese dishwasher’s green card marriage, which premiered at the Sundance Film Festival and was released theatrically by Skouras Pictures.
+Encouraged by an American Film Institute Fellowship, he moved in a different direction with LIVING ON TOKYO TIME (1987), a low-budget comedy about a Japanese dishwasher’s green card marriage to a Japanese American slacker, which premiered at the Sundance Film Festival and was released theatrically by Skouras Pictures.

 Read: Steven Okazaki on Independent Filmmaking